 Many nights during our stay we would go out to some of the clubs that were recommended by the staff at the house, they would even drive us, come with us, or arrange a taxi for us.
 I was not prepared for this at all, I barely had any going out clothes or anything as every piece of information I had read beforehand, said that drinking was frown upon and you would not be allow to go volunteering still drunk, how wrong that information was.

-The 5 weeks I was there flew by, but I made some amazing friends and saw some amazing things.
+The 5 weeks I was there flew by, I made some amazing friends and saw so many amazing things.
 The charity I worked for ‘Umzingisi’ worked really hard to make a difference in the lives of the children in Port Elizabeth through sport.
-Shortly after we left the volunteer house they stopped working with our orphanage due to a disagreement with the way it was being run, however I am still in touch with a member of staff from the orphanage.
+Shortly after we left the volunteer house they stopped working with our orphanage due to a disagreement with the way it was being run, however, I am still in touch with a member of staff from the orphanage.
 I would love to go back and see those kids one day.

 This was one of the most expensive trips I have ever done, but it was worth every single penny and if you ever get a chance to go and volunteer I would really recommend it, the rewards you feel personally from this are something you will never forget.

 Read more: A Typical Day Volunteering at an Orphanage